SEND Information Report

 - Parenting course opportunities

 7. All children are given opportunities to be fully involved in the life of the school.
-This includes being a member of the School Council, participating in school trips and special activities, accessing sports and extra-curricular clubs.
+This includes being a member of the School Council, participating in school trips and special activities, accessing sports and extra-curricular clubs wherever possible.
 If any child needs additional support in any of these areas we may:

 - Meet with parents/carers to discuss their child’s needs

-- Ask for external professional advice, for example from the Outreach team at Lady Zia Wernher School or Occupational Therapists
+- Ask for external professional advice, for example from teams at specialist nurseries, Lady Zia Wernher School or Occupational Therapists

 - The Inclusion Manager – Mrs Coralie Bordiak.
 Her role is to co-ordinate and manage provision for children with SENDs in the school.
 This includes monitoring the effectiveness of any extra support provided for children with SEN.

-- SEND Teaching assistant – Mrs Gendi who works 1:1 and in small groups with children.
+- SEND Teaching assistant – Mrs Gendi works 1:1 and in small groups with children.

 - Therapeutic music instructor - Mr Bateman works with children who are able to use music to remove barriers to learning.

 9. All pupils at Chantry can access a range of support in school.
-If your child has a SEN they may access support through any of the following:
+If your child has a SEND they may access support through any of the following:

 - Learning Mentors